algebraic-arima/algebraic-arima.github.io/_posts/2024-04-25-blog-begin.md

 ---
-title: 'My personal site set up'
+title: 'My first blog'
 date: 2024-04-25
 permalink: /posts/2024/04/setup/
 tags:
   - beginner
 ---

+Today I set up my blog successfully.

-I am used to take hand-written notes to help me learn.
+In the past I am used to take hand-written notes to help me learn.

-So it will
+So it may
-take a few time to post them on this site.
+take a lot of time to post them on this site.

 In the future I will post my new blog